 v.
 The company has not declared or paid any dividend during the year incontravention of the provisions of section 123 of the Companies Act 2013

 3) With respect to the matter to be included in the Auditor's Report under Section197(16) of the Act: In our opinion and according to the information and explanations givento us the remuneration paid by the Company to its directors during the current year is inaccordance with the provisions of Section 197 of the Act.
 The remuneration paid to anydirector is not in excess of the limit laid down under Section 197 of the Act.

 "Annexure A" to the Independent Auditors Report

-(i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of Property Plant and Equipment and relevant detailsof right-of-use assets.
+(a) (A) The Company has maintained proper records showing full particulars includingquantitative details and situation of Property Plant and Equipment and relevant detailsof right-of-use assets.
 (B) The Company has maintained proper records showing fullparticulars of intangible assets.

 |CST Act 1956 ||Central Sales Tax ||59.73 ||2001-02 to 2004-05 and 2011-12 ||Deputy Commissioner of Commercial Taxes |

 |Finance Act 1994 ||Service Tax ||1278.92 ||2008-09 to 2013-14 ||Central Excise & Service Tax Appellate Tribunal |